Circuit-killer/fpga-usbhid-host/README.md

 to the joystick.
 Eventually some packets will not work so experiment a bit.

-# Additional info from original author
+# Additional info from original source

 some info on it
 http://www.cpcwiki.eu/index.php/FPGAmstrad#USB_joystick